george-language/glang/README.md

 You can download GLang [here](https://george-language.github.io/docs/install/), or check out the quick setup instructions in the [guide book](https://george-language.github.io/book/).

-## Wanna Help Out?

-GLang is a growing pup - contributors, testers, and idea-sharers like you can feed it!
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) or bark at us via Issues.

 ## License

 George Language is licensed under **GPL v3**.